Skip to content

 Solutions to slow down your milk flow

-• Experiment with different breastfeeding positions: Experiment with different breastfeeding positions to help baby better manage milk flow.
-Positions where the baby's head is higher relative to the breast can help.
-Try the lying down position for breastfeeding, as this can help reduce the force of milk flow.
+• Test different breastfeeding positions: Experiment with different breastfeeding positions to help your baby better manage the flow of milk.
+Positions where the baby's head is higher off the breast can help.
+Try lying down while breastfeeding, as this can help reduce the force of the milk flow.

-• Express the first stream of milk: Express manually or use a pump to trigger the let-down reflex before putting your baby to the breast.
+• Express the first stream of milk: Hand express or use a pump to trigger the let-down reflex before putting your baby to the breast.
 This can reduce the strength of the initial flow.

-• Encourage more frequent and shorter feedings: Encouraging more frequent and shorter feedings can help prevent a too rapid flow of milk.
+• Encourage more frequent and shorter feedings: Encouraging more frequent and shorter feedings can help prevent a rapid influx of milk.

-If problems with the strong let-down reflex (or what you think is the strong let-down reflex) persist, consult a breastfeeding coach.
-This professional will be able to ensure that your problems are indeed linked to this issue and provide you with personalized advice to manage the strong ejection reflex.
+If you continue to experience problems with a strong let-down reflex (or what you suspect is a strong let-down reflex), consult a breastfeeding coach.
+This professional can ensure that your issues are related to this condition and provide personalized advice for managing your strong let-down reflex.

 Baby malformation

-Certain malformations (not necessarily serious!) in your baby, such as a tongue frenum that is too short or a labial frenum that is too thick and tight, can affect breastfeeding and cause pain.
-In fact, these malformations can restrict or even prevent the movements necessary for good suction.
+Certain malformations (not necessarily serious!) in your baby, such as a tongue tie that is too short or a labial tie that is too thick and tight, can affect breastfeeding and cause pain.
+Indeed, these malformations can restrict or even prevent the movements necessary for good sucking.

-These malformations are generally identified in the maternity ward.
+These malformations are usually detected in the maternity ward.
 However, if you feel that your baby is having difficulty breastfeeding, it is important to speak to a doctor or your midwife.
-They will be able to carry out a diagnosis and refer you to specialized health professionals, in particular an ENT specialist.
+They will be able to make a diagnosis and refer you to specialized healthcare professionals, including an ENT specialist.

 Is it normal to have pain while breastfeeding?